hertg/egpu-switcher/README.md

 ## Commands
 <pre>
 <b>egpu-switcher setup</b> [--override] [--noprompt]
-    This will generate your "xorg.conf.egpu" and "xorg.conf.internal" files and symlink the "xorg.conf" file to one of them.
+    This will generate the "xorg.conf.egpu" and "xorg.conf.internal" files and symlink the "xorg.conf" file to one of them.

-    It will also create the systemd service, that runs the "switch" command on each startup.
+    It will also create the systemd service, that runs the "switch" command on each bootup.

-    The setup will NOT delete any of your files, if you have an existing "xorg.conf" file it will be backed up to "xorg.conf.backup.{datetime}".
-You can later revert it by executing the "cleanup" command (see below).
+    This will NOT delete any already existing files.
+If an "xorg.conf" file already exists, it will be backed up to "xorg.conf.backup.{datetime}".
+This can later be reverted by executing the "cleanup" command.

     <b>--override</b>
-        If you have an AMD GPU or use the open-source nvidia drivers, the "switch" command will prevent you from switching to the EGPU if there are no displays directly attached to it.
+        If an AMD GPU or open-source NVIDIA drivers are used, the "switch" command will prevent from switching to the eGPU if there are no displays directly attached to it.
         This flag will make sure to switch to the EGPU even if there are no displays attached.

     <b>--noprompt</b>
         Prevent the setup from prompting for user interaction if there is